 £'000s

-4,444
+Current Service Cost 4,444

-2,015
+Net Interest on the Defined Liability (asset) 2,015

-70
+Administration Expenses 70

-6,529
+Total 6,529

-4,112
+Employer Contributions 4,112

-38. Other Long Term Liabilities
+39. Other Long Term Liabilities

 Other long term liabilities on the Balance Sheet include the multi storey car park finance lease obligation £0.347m (see Note 37 for further detail), the pension liability £86.274m (see previous note), and a deferred credit of £1.558m which relates to capital expenditure incurred on one of the council's leisure facilities by the entity that operates it under a lease arrangement, where expenditure is released to the Comprehensive Income and Expenditure Statement over the remaining term of the lease.
 In addition £0.243m relates to projects still to be delivered by East Kent Services on behalf of the other partners in the shared service arrangement (see Note 35 for further detail of the arrangement).